UltimateForm/mordhauTitles/README.md

   - sets a tag for a playfab id
   - use `*` in place of playfabid to add title for everyone
   - example: `.addTag D98123JKAS78354 CryBaby`
+- .addRename {playfab id} {new name}
+  - sets a new username for a playfab id
+  - example: `.addRename D98123JKAS78354 ChooseABetterName`
 - .addPlaytimeTag {time} {tag}
   - sets playtime tag for minimum time played
   - time must be numeric value representing minutes